Batman: The Killing Joke: Plot summary

-An unnamed engineer quits his job at a chemical company to become a stand-up comedian, only to fail miserably.
+An unnamed man quits his job at a chemical company to become a stand-up comedian, only to fail miserably.
 Desperate to support his pregnant wife, he agrees to guide two criminals through the chemical plant where he previously worked so that they can rob the playing card company next to it.
 The police inform him that his wife and unborn child have died in a household accident.
-Grief-stricken, the engineer tries to withdraw from the plan, but the criminals strong-arm him into keeping his commitment.
+Grief-stricken, the comedian tries to withdraw from the plan, but the criminals convince him into keeping his commitment.

-At the plant, the criminals encounter security personnel, a shootout ensues, and the two criminals are killed.
-The engineer is confronted by Batman.
-Terrified, he jumps into the chemical plant's waste pound lock to escape and is swept through a pipe leading outside.
-He discovers to his horror that the chemicals have permanently bleached his skin chalk-white, stained his lips red and dyed his hair green.
-His disfigurement, compounded with the loss of his family, drives him completely insane and marks the birth of the Joker.
-The Joker later admits that he is not sure whether this actually happened, as the memories of his previous life are ambiguous.
+At the plant, the criminals encounter security personnel, and a shootout ensues in which the comedian's two accomplices are killed.
+The comedian is then confronted by Batman.
+He flees by jumping into the chemical plant's waste pound lock and is swept through a pipe leading outside.
+He discovers to his shock that the chemicals have permanently bleached his skin chalk-white, stained his lips red and dyed his hair green.
+His disfigurement, compounded by the loss of his family, drives him completely insane and marks the birth of the Joker.
+He later admits that he is not sure whether this actually happened, as he tends to remember his past differently at different times.